-(UPDATED 8/10/19) Description and review of the Drunken Noodle, a Thai restaurant located in Midtown Sacramento.
+(Last UPDATED 4/12/2023) Description and review of the Drunken Noodle, a Thai restaurant located in Midtown Sacramento.
+NEW: See Update below.

 You go to the Drunken Noodle on J Street in Midtown Sacramento for the food – not the ambiance.